Tips for Muck Spreader Maintenance and Parts Identification

 Another way to remove the gear box is to make a puller from a short piece of suitable size steel pipe, weld a nut, at least m40, in one end with its axis in line with the tube axis, weld the tube and nut to the gearbox hub so that a piece of threaded bar screwed through the nut will bear on the end of the shaft, take a piece of suitable size threaded bar, weld a nut to one end and screw it through the nut welded to the gearbox hub.
 Be careful not to get weld splatter in the gearbox.
 Separating the hub and shaft can require a lot of force, sometimes more than 50 ton, so a substantial nut and screw is essential, even then it doesn't always work, and remember you will need to clean up the gearbox hub after cutting off the tube.
 You could also remove the sprockets by this method but remember there is a grub screw between the flanges of the sprockets.

 If the slopey bit on the side of the gearbox is facing in over, like an ECE, it is possible to draw the gearbox off its hub leaving the hub on the shaft.
 See pic below, this gearbox will remove by this method.
 You will need to remove the entire gearbox and shaft assembly.
 Then remove the inner seal and cir clip and draw the gearbox off its hub.
 Before removing the gearbox from it's hub remove the rectangular plate and look inside, then it will be obvious which way the hub moves relative to the gearbox.
 On some other makes of spreader you may be able to get to this cir clip without having to remove the assembly first.
 The hub can then be removed from the shaft as above but you now have the option of using a little heat but remember the shaft is tempered so too much heat will affect this.
-Another way to remove the hub is to use a 50 ton, or more, conventional workshop press, but you will need to lift the press in order to allow the shaft to protrude from beneath, see photo, but be careful, I accept no responsibility for any one dropping a press on themselves, or any other kind of accident.
+Another way to remove the hub is to use a 50 ton, or more, conventional workshop press, but you will need to lift the press in order to allow the shaft to protrude from beneath, see photo, and notice the steel plate laid on top of the shaft to keep the heat away from the press ram.
+Be careful, I accept no responsibility for any one dropping a press on themselves, or any other kind of accident.
 You may also need to remove the sprockets to get the shaft into a press.
 This method can be used for a gear box with slopey bit on the outside but the gear box will need to come over the entire length of the shaft requiring the sprockets removed first.
 When refitting make sure the gearbox slides on easily, grease the shaft and hub to make the job easier next time.

 Whether or not you separate the shaft and box always fit new double lipped seals to the gearbox because muck can squeeze through the bush, through the seal and damage the bearing.
 While the seals are out check the bearings.
 These bearings do fail and then cause other damage.